 How does the XCAP differ from the former Community Advisory Panel (CAP)?

 Prior to the XCAP, there previously was a Community Advisory Panel (CAP) tasked with studying grade separation and providing feedback to City staff and consultants.
-The CAP concluded in March 2019, but many CAP members joined the new XCAP.
+The CAP concluded in March 2019, but many CAP members joined the new XCAP which has some additional responsibilities.
 Visit the CAP page for more information on the former panel.